MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 # Sign in interactively with Azure CLI

+On Windows 10 and later and on Windows 219 and later, the Azure CLI uses Web Account Manager (WAM) to sign in.
-The Azure CLI's default authentication method for logins uses a web browser and access token to sign in.
+On Linux or MacOs, the Azure CLI uses a web browser and access token to sign in.

 [!INCLUDE [interactive_login](includes/interactive-login.md)]